If your child struggles with anxiety or has been through some tough stuff in their short life, you may have said this to yourself recently.

 - “She went for months without an accident, now she is wetting her pants every day.”

 If these sound familiar to you, you may be assuming that your child is acting this way on purpose.
 Maybe you assume, as I have, that they are doing it to prove a point, be defiant, maintain control, or just get even.
-This may be true in rare circumstances, but I believe that the reason for this behavior is explained more logically by this simple truth:
+This may be true at times but I believe that there may be several alternative explanations.

 This is a truth for every person.
 A little anxiety can hep us perform well, but when it reaches a certain level, it overwhelms our ability to think and/or act.
 The lower regions of the brain responsible for our survival gain strength and power when we are threatened at the expense of the cortex which is responsible for higher levels of functioning.
 One of the major difficulties in raising children who have a complex history of trauma and neglect is that this defense mechanism is activated more quickly and often times for no apparent reason.
 Sometimes that reason is just that the adoptive or foster mom is present (the child’s brain associates them with the previous mother that caused pain).